bhisma-adhikari/CodeGenerator_UMLStatechartToJava/README.txt

-- This project was done by BHISMA ADHIKARI and NICK DEGENNARO as an assignment work for the course CSE 621 (Model Driven Engineering)
+- This project was done by BHISMA ADHIKARI and NICK DEGENNARO (Miami University, Ohio, USA) as an assignment work for the course CSE 621 (Model Driven Engineering)